rapidsai/plotly-dash-rapids-census-demo/README.md

 ## FAQ and Known Issues

-**What hardware do I need to run this locally?** To run you need an NVIDIA GPU with at least 24GB of memory, at least 32GB of system memory, and a Linux OS as defined in the [RAPIDS requirements](https://rapids.ai/start.html#req).
+**What hardware do I need to run this locally?** To run you need an NVIDIA GPU with at least 32GB of memory(or 2 GPUs with equivalent GPU memory when running dask version), at least 32GB of system memory.

 **How did you compute migration?** Migration was computed by comparing the block level population for census 2010 and 2020